 I use MongoDB for a data storage solution since its document-based structure fits into the object-oriented nature of the project.
 The fact that data is stored as an object makes it easy to query data, even if it's nested.
 I also use Mongoose since it implements schemas while also making interaction with the database a lot easier.

 Geola runs on an Ubuntu server hosted on DigitalOcean.
-I use PM2 to manage processes since it's basic yet customizable.
-Since I have multiple projects on my server, I use Nginx server blocks to route traffic to the correct express server for the website and Let's Encrypt to secure my website with an SSL certificate.
+I use Docker to manage processes since it's powerful yet easy to use.
+Since I have multiple projects on my server, I use Nginx server blocks to route traffic to the correct express server for the website and Cloudflare to secure my website with an SSL certificate.